Co Directors: Penny Hoback and Kathy Robbins

 Longest Drive (Men / Women and Age Divisions)

-Target Grid starts at 150 yards out and 70 yards wide and extends to 300 yards out, but narrows to 40 yards wide.
+Target Grid starts at 100 yards out and 70 yards wide and extends to 300 yards out, but narrows to 40 yards wide.
 Contestants get three shots.
 Their longest drive - in the grid - is measured and recorded.
 Longest drive wins.
+Longest Drive will be limited to one round.

 Putting Skills (Men and Women Divisions)